onyeka-hub/Project-27/README.md

 This will install the controller in the ingress-nginx namespace, creating that namespace if it doesn’t already exist.

-- Cert-Manager: This a Kubernetes addon to automate the management and issuance of TLS certificates from various issuing sources.
+- Cert-Manager: This is a Kubernetes addon to automate the management and issuance of TLS certificates from various issuing sources.
 It will ensure certificates are valid and up to date periodically, and attempt to renew certificates at an appropriate time before expiry.
 Visit the project 25 documentation for the installation.

 After the installation of cert-manager and the ingress controller the next step is to configure the vault installation from the values file then deploy it.